stefanobianda/stefanobianda.github.io/_jobs/J9Schindler.md

 From  June 1992 to January 2001

 ## Description
-For my first job at Schindler, I was responsible for programming tests for the PCBs produced in Locarno.
-Right from the start, I handled the administrative part of the system.

-My passion for software development led me to change departments, transitioning to the development of the new elevator concept proposed by Locarno: simple, standardized, and innovative (SMART).

-## Details

-### At the begin
+Development of test programs for electronic boards and active participation in the R&D of Locarno's innovative SMART elevator concept.

+### Engineer for Print Quality Technology
-Schindler is one of the largest industries in the elevator market.
-Locarno produces some electronic PCBs for different types of elevators.
+Schindler is one of the largest companies in the elevator market, and Locarno produces electronic PCBs for various types of elevators.

-To test the PCBs produced, Schindler purchased the GenRad GR2756.
+Schindler acquired the GenRad GR2756 to test its PCBs.

-The GenRad GR2756 is a complex system with many instruments.
-The measuring instruments of the GR2756 system are connected to the PCB via a nail board.
+This complex system connects measuring instruments to the PCB via a nail board, enabling the program to verify the correct assembly of components.
-The developed program uses a variety of measuring instruments and verifies the correct assembly of components on the PCB.

-### Moved on R&D
+### Software Development Engineer
 Schindler is working on a new elevator system using new technology and new concept.
 The main scope is a low cost and configurable elevator (SMART).

 The development of the embedded core system is in Object Oriented (C++).
-The core team is in Locarno, and we implement the project with the support of BBV.

-I'm writing Software Requirement Specification (SRS) that define how the system must react on specific situation.
-The code is implemented following the SRS's and with the SRS we also define the Test Cases.

-We are developing iteratively and the iteration is 1 month length.

-The tests are done with hardware simulator's.
-Depending on the new functionality implemented in the iteration, we define the test strategy.

-All bugs are collected in a bug tracking system.
-We are managing the priority of the bugs and planing the fix of it.
+## Main Tasks
+- Project Leader with RUP methodology
+- Define concept of Test Cases, Test Strategy and Test Agreement
+- Backlog management
+- Iteration development with campaign of manual test to improve the quality of the developed software
+- Use Case Analysis and write the Software Requirement Specification (SRS)
+- Object Oriented Design (OOD) with UML, generate code with Rational Rose 98
+- Introduction of the new system GenRad GR2756
+- Develop and assure the quality of the test program
+- Generate the required file for the building of the nail board
+- Work on the statistic program TRACS, control system on the repair of defective PCBs
+- IT infrastructure of the team, UNIX and Windows NT

 ## Tools Used
-workstation unix
+- workstation unix

-PC WindowsNT
+- PC WindowsNT

-shell scripts
+- shell scripts

-UML tool: Rational Rose 98
+- UML tool: Rational Rose 98

-OS: Linux Real Time with multi task
+- OS: Linux Real Time with multi task

-Programming Language: C++
+- Programming Language: C++

-Source Control: SouceSafe
+- Source Control: SouceSafe

-## Main Tasks
+## Technologies
-Project Leader with RUP methodology
+- Basic
+- C++
+- Unix
+- UML
+- Code Generation
+- SRS
+- Test Case
+- Test Suite

-Define concept of Test Cases, Test Strategy and Test Agreement
+- Test Agreement

-Backlog management

-Iteration development with campaign of manual test to improve the quality of the developed software

-Use Case Analysis and write the Softare Requirement Specification (SRS)

-Object Oriented Design (OOD) with UML, generate code with Rational Rose 98

-Introduction of the new system GenRad GR2756

-Develop and assure the quality of the test program
+# Achievements

-Generate the required file for the building of the nail board
+## Automatic data generation for the construction of the nail adapter
+The contact positions on the PCB are processed by a shell script, transforming them into the necessary information for constructing the nail adapter.

-Work on the statistic program TRACS, control system on the repair of defective PCBs
+## Implementation of the first test program on the GR2756

-IT infrastructure of the team, UNIX and Windows NT
+I am proud to have created the first test program on the GR2756.

+## Documentation of software requirement specifications (SRS)
+Documentation of behavior for a complex real-time multitasking project using SRS.

+Detailed SRS covering initial conditions, trigger, expected behavior, final condition, and alternatives for unexpected events.

+## Definition of test aspects for continuous product improvement, test cases and test suite
+Definition of Test Case, Test Suite and Test Agreement.

+The software version tests are conducted using hardware simulators.
+From the Software Requirements Specification (SRS), we create Test Cases and categorize them.
+The Test Suite defines which categories must be tested for the software release (test, release candidate, official).
+The Test Agreement is the final document resulting from the Test Suite, completed by testers who execute the Test Cases on the hardware simulator.

 ![Schindler](/assets/images/schindler-hd-logo-thumbnail.png)